jeffpraymond2003-web/NFL-4th-Down-Analysis/README.md

 ## Data
 **We used the NFL play-by-play data and cleaned the variables that would perfectly predict the play.**
-Add in the code with the data

 ****

 ## Repoduce
-1. Run this code chunk
+1. Run the football_clean.R code first
-2. Run the next chunk of code
+2. Run the football_forest.R
-3. anything about the
+3. football_GLM_test.R
+4. This will get you all the code and information, and graphs we used

 ## References